ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/submission_variations.md

     DW --"review spreadsheet"--> I([Ingest]) --> DP[("Data Portal")]
 ```
 - No contact with contributor is achieved
-- DCA might be required
+- If no DCA can be aquired, use only Tier 1 equivalent metadata ([see here](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Introduction/dataset_wrangling_SOP.html#curating-metadata)).

-## 2. Submission from unpublished project
+## 2. Submission from contributor or unpublished project

 ### Why?
-We might have to wrangle a dataset that has not been published before.
-One case could be that project is HCA publication but it has not been published yet.
+We might have to wrangle a dataset that has not been published before or help a contributor do that.
+One case could be that project is HCA publication.

 ### How?
 ```mermaid